maphi/blog/_posts/2020-10-18-magic-mirror-scala3.md

 ### Implicits 3.0 - Give it, use it, quick enjoy it

-You might have heard that in scala 3 implicits have been reworked to make their different meanings and use cases clearer.
+You might have heard that in Scala 3 implicits have been reworked to make their different meanings and use cases clearer.
 One of these use cases is typeclasses.
 Instead of using implicit here two new keywords were added:
 `given` and `using`.